Jackzmc/flashforge-api-server/README.md

 * [ ] Simple UI that replaces need of polar3d
 * [x] Use config file for printer ips, instead of manually putting IP

-# Usage

-1. Build the project with `cargo build --release` or find a release
-2. Copy `config.example.toml` to `config.toml` and configure it
-   * All sections except [printers] are optional
-3. Run target/release/flashforge-api or the binary file
-   * The current directory must include the `config.toml` file